silcnitc/expl-docs/docs/gdb.md

 ## Some of the important GDB commands are :-

-- **layout next** - Opens a Graphical user interface, where you can view the part of the code currently executing along with the code line numbers
+- **layout src** - Opens a Graphical user interface, where you can view the part of the code currently executing along with the code line numbers
 - **start** - It starts debugging from top, and gives control to user
 - **break** - You can pass a function name or line number as an argument to this command.
 It will set a break point corresponding to that line number or function.
 So that when we run the gdb, it halts at the break point, and then we can move incrementally (step by step) exploring the variables and the execution flow.
 - **continue** - To run until you encounter next breakpoint